graphops/graphcast-sdk/README.md

 ## Upgrading

 Updates to the SDK will be merged into the `main` branch once their respective PR has been approved.
-The SDK will soon be published on [crates.io](https://crates.io/).

 ## Testing